The Knysna Forest Marathon is pleased to host the Knysna Forest Virtual Race 2021

 A free Taxi Shuttle service will be provided to get the runners from the Finish back to the Taxi Pick up point near Loerie Park.

 Showers will be available at The Knysna Marathon Clubhouse. (at Loerie-park entrance near the taxi loading point)

 Toilets will be available at the Taxi pick-up point, at the race start and at the Finish venue.

 RULES AND REGULATIONS

 Held under the rules of ASA and ASWD.
 All competitors must comply with the rules, regulations and instructions given by officials, marshals and traffic officials.
 Non-compliance may lead to disqualification.
 The Race Referee’s decision is final.
 The Race Organizer reserve the right to accept / reject any entry received.

 Club Colours:- 2021 ASA Registered Athletes must participate in their correct club colours.
 ASA registered runners as well as Temporary runners will be provided with two personalized event number bibs that must be worn on the front and back of the vest and be visible at all times during the event.
 No advertising allowed.
-Temporary licenses available with your entry at a cost of R35.
 If you are a registered runner and want to run in a costume you will need to purchase a Temporary License.